Published on 2021-01-30· Updated on 2023-09-11

-This list is last updated on 1st July 2020.
+This list is last updated on Oct 2020.
 Source: BIMIGroup

 Few great examples of visual modes of spam identification:

-"Broken logo or No logo will soon be a symbol of distrust.
+"Broken logo or no logo will soon be a symbol of distrust.
 Email recipients will start categorizing such broken emails as spam, and getting low email open rates will be higher."

 BIMI will also create new opportunities for the designers to innovate with logos or favicons to make their brand stand out in the email preview pane.